 Given the difficulties identified with litigation, it remains to consider possible alternative approaches.
+Of course, radical re-structuring of the court process might be possible.
 The UK, following the Woolf Report, has moved towards encouragement of a single expert in the belief that "There must be at least a reasonable chance that an expert appointed by the court, with no axe to grind but a clear obligation to make a careful and objective valuation, may prove a reliable source of expert opinion".
 Unfortunately, this much-advocated reform (Lord Woolf is said informally to have mentioned valuation as a strong candidate for this type of approach) is fraught with difficulty.
-Crosby et al (1999) discovered widespread resistance to a single expert witness, giving rise to the likelihood that the parties will still retain their own.
+The Reading-Oxford Brookes research (Crosby et al., 1999) discovered widespread resistance to a single expert witness, giving rise to the likelihood that the parties will still retain their own.
 Joint-appointed experts are likely to prove hard to agree, and the courts in the UK at least have shown little enthusiasm for the French model of the court-appointed expert (Cohen, 1997).
-There is the added difficulty that the margin of error research suggested that the startling divergences between expert witness valuations tended to be reduced where more experts were involved, as was noted in the Australian cases studied (Crosby et al, 1998c).
+There is the added difficulty that the margin of error research suggested that the startling divergences between expert witness valuations tended to be reduced where more experts were involved, as was noted in the Australian cases studied (Crosby et al., 1998c).
 So moving towards one expert is likely to increase concerns about the reliability of the valuation against which the defendant's performance is judged.